leekelleher/umbraco-contentment/.github/README.md

 This is a collection of Umbraco components that I have developed for use on my own **Umbraco v8** implementation projects.

-Some components may be innovative, others may be a reimagining of existing components, data-editors, features and other community packages.
+Some components may be innovative, others may be a reimagining of existing components, property-editors, features and other community packages.

 #### What's on offer?